richlegrand/qast/README.md

 Why can't I just "play this video" or "cast this window" to a given TV from the command line (and most importantly expect it to work)?

 Looking into it more, I found that screen casting is often a paid service for businesses (Yodeck, Screenly, UPshow, many more).
 These solutions typically use Raspberry Pis coupled to a cloud backend.
-The technical hurdles are solved but it requires a paid subscription.
+The technical hurdles are solved but it requires a paid subscription and a Raspberry Pi for each TV.
 Being a big ol nerd, it got me thinking -- could you make a streamer that's agnostic to both the video source/format and the TV type?
-And thus qast was born.
-I hope others find this tool useful.
+If so, you could curate your own "channel" of content and render it on practically any TV.
+Additionally, you could have a single machine casting customized streams to multiple TVs for free.

 qast is pronounced "cast".
 The q is for queue -- play a queue of varied content back-to-back.
 (And everyone knows replacing a c with q makes anything sound cooler.)